xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdocimagetype/height.md

+Height specification for the image.

 ## Signature

 ```typescript
 height?: string | undefined;
 ```

+## Remarks

+Specifies the desired height for the image rendering.
+The format and units depend on the target output format and may include CSS-style dimensions or format-specific measurements.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>